ukmusarra/cv/readme.md

 Direct contact with subcontractors and designers, attending to pre-bid meetings and proposing technical design changes to save customer's money and time, with excellence in technical practice.

-Participated in the design, technical analysis and construction of metro projects consisting of tunnels with cut-and-cover, NATM and TBM technique.
-Also, when required from the geological profile, rock blasting and ground treatment for break-in break-out shield.
+Participated in the design, technical analysis and construction of metro projects consisting of tunnels with cut-and-cover, NATM and TBM.
+Also, rock blasting and ground treatment for break-in break-out.

 #### 280M USD East Branch Dam - R & D - Geotechnical Lead (staff)

 Key member on pre-construction phase for the rehabilitation program (by the USA Army Corps of Engineers) for East Branch Dam.

-Scope included new deep rock socket cutoff wall with Hydromill, permeation grouting, foundation grouting, real-time instrumentation and data acquisition (Ultimate Grouting Control), georadar, ground investigation and database in gINT, live enterprise database integrated with SQL and ArcGIS.
+Scope included new *deep rock socket cutoff wall with Hydromill, permeation grouting, foundation grouting, real-time instrumentation and data acquisition (Ultimate Grouting Control), georadar, ground investigation and database in gINT, live enterprise database integrated with SQL and ArcGIS.*

-Key member contributing to technical scope and specification requirements integration to the in-house built Data Management System, the first which has been ever done in USA with 3D real-time construction data for dams.
-I actively participated in the technical submittals and construction technical support.
+Key member contributing to technical scope and specification requirements integration to the in-house built Data Management System, *the first which has been ever done in USA with 3D real-time construction data for dams.* I actively participated in the technical submittals and construction technical support.

 #### 1.1B USD Transbay Tower/Salesforce - San Francisco - Project Engineer (onsite)